Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/introduction.md

 ### Supported Data Types

-This workflow supports submission of:
+This workflow currently supports submission of **short-read sequencing data** and their downstream analysis:
-- **Genomic Data**: WGS, WES, RNA-Seq, Panel sequencing
+- **Genomic Data**: WGS, WES, RNA-Seq, Panel sequencing (short-read based)
 - **File Formats**: CRAM, BAM, VCF, BCF (with corresponding index files)
 - **Analysis Types**: Variant calling, Alignment, Raw Sequencing Reads
-- **Metadata**: Biospecimen and Analysis Entities
+- **Metadata**: Biospecimen and Analysis Entities in TSV format

+> **🔬 Future Support**: Long-read sequencing data and their analysis will be supported in upcoming releases.

 ### What to Expect